 Education and Training

-In association with the Ohio Attorney General’s Office and the Ohio Peace Officers Training Academy, the DTEM and National Center for Medical Readiness conduct a one-day course called Self-Aid/Buddy Aid for the Law Enforcement Officer, in which patrol officers and tactical operators learn the basics of tactical emergency casualty care, so they are trained to recognize immediately life threatening injuries then intervene quickly and effectively before the arrival of conventional EMS personnel.
+In association with the Ohio Attorney General’s Office and the Ohio Peace Officers Training Academy, the DTEM conducts courses on Self-Aid/Buddy Aid for the Law Enforcement Officer, in which patrol officers and tactical operators learn the basics of tactical emergency casualty care, training them to recognize immediately life threatening injuries and intervene quickly and effectively before the arrival of conventional EMS personnel.
+This training served as the model for the Critical Injury First Aid module that is now part of Ohio’s Basic Peace Officer curriculum.

 Division members provide medical standby care and participate in SWAT training sessions and real-world missions.
-Care is provided to all operators, bystanders and suspects under the principles of humanity and impartiality.
+Care is provided to all law enforcement personnel, bystanders and suspects under the principles of humanity and impartiality.

 - Springer BL, Kleiner DM, Wightman JM: Medical support of the tactical athlete.
 In Schwartz RB, McManus JG, Swienton RE [eds]: Tactical Emergency Medicine (Lippincott, Williams & Wilkins: Philadelphia, PA; 2008), pp 32-43.